prm3theus/minimal-viable-eth-futures/README.md

 # minimal-viable-eth-futures (in-progress)

-Transfer stake on a Futures you Want.
-Call Strike on a Thing if you're Right.
+Transfer stake on Futures you Want.
+Strike at the right time on a Thing if you're Right.

 Using Chainlink for Oracle feeds to connect possible Futures with underlying Measurements.